Tripartite Correlation Signal from Multipartite Entanglement of Purification: Tripartite correlation signal for density matrices

 Hence, we have $c^{(2)}=1/2$\footnote{We found a similar analysis in \cite{Iizuka:2025caq} where the authors have used multi-entropy \cite{Gadde:2022cqi}.}.
 Note that, $\Delta_p^{(3)}(A:B:C)=0$ for any coefficient for a fully product state (see \eqref{eq:EoP-product}).

 We can easily see that the condition, $(ii)$ $\Delta^{(3)}_p(A:B:C)\geq 0$ for any quantum states, is satisfied when $c^{(2)}=1/2$ by \eqref{eq:lowerbound_Epn}, i.e.,

 Due to the above observations, we can propose \eqref{eq:delta3_coefficient} with $c^{(2)}=1/2$ as the definition of the tripartite correlation signal.
 We summarize the two conditions as the properties of $\Delta_p^{(3)}(A:B:C)$ below.
-In addition to them, we also show that $\Delta_p^{(3)}(A:B:C)=0$ when $\rho_{ABC}$ is pure, which can be proved by applying \eqref{eq:EoP-pure}.
-Most importantly, it turns out that $\Delta_p^{(3)}(A:B:C)$ is a tripartite \textit{entanglement} signal for a mixed quantum state by proving that $\Delta_p^{(3)}(A:B:C)=0$ when a state $\rho_{ABC}$ has only classical correlations and bipartite entanglement. \begin{definition}[Tripartite entanglement signal] For a density matrix $\rho_{ABC}$,
+In addition to them, we also show that $\Delta_p^{(3)}(A:B:C)=0$ when $\rho_{ABC}$ is pure, which can be proved by applying \eqref{eq:EoP-pure}. \begin{definition}[Tripartite correlation signal] For a density matrix $\rho_{ABC}$,

 \end{definition}

 \begin{proposition}[Properties of $\Delta^{(3)}_p(A:B:C)$] $\;$